Jayaraj Vijay

-In 2015, he had a successful outing with Shine Tom Chacko and veteran actor Shankar with Vishwasam...
+In 2015, he appeared with Shine Tom Chacko and veteran actor Shankar with Vishwasam...
 Athallae Ellaam.

-Jayaraj Vijay won the 2016 Best Screenplay Kerala State Television Award for Pokkuveyil (TV series).
+Vijay won the 2016 Best Screenplay Kerala State Television Award for Pokkuveyil (TV series).

 Career

-Jayaraj Vijay started his film career as scriptwriter for the unreleased film Priyam Priyankaram(2000), where he worked as the assistant director as well.
-Then he became the writer for the highly successful TV series Detective Anand.
+Vijay started his film career as scriptwriter for the unreleased film Priyam Priyankaram(2000), where he worked as the assistant director as well.
+Then he became the writer for the TV series Detective Anand.
 He also wrote many series like Oppol, Kaanakkinavu, Kanyadhaanam and Indraneelam for Surya TV.
 His other works includes Mounanombaram, (Kairali TV), Nirmalyam (Asianet), Sasneham (Amrita TV) and Indira in Mazhavil Manorama.
 He has also directed many advertisements as well as special programme for several TV Channels before his debut release Shudharil Shudhan.

-Jayaraj Vijay has also directed a serial Avaril Oraal for Surya TV, story by Bobby–Sanjay and produced by Listin Stephen.
+Vijay also directed a serial Avaril Oraal for Surya TV, story by Bobby–Sanjay and produced by Listin Stephen.